vadimtkacj1/mindEasy-llm-chat-bot/README.md

 -   **Development Only**: This setup is configured for development.
 For production, ensure proper security measures, HTTPS, and environment-specific configurations
 -   **Rate Limits**: Be aware of different AI providers' rate limits and implement appropriate throttling if needed
 -   **Model Costs**: Different models have different pricing structures.
 Monitor usage to control costs

-## 🐛 Troubleshooting

-### Common Issues

-1. **Backend won't start**: Ensure your virtual environment is activated and all dependencies are installed
-2. **Frontend can't connect to backend**: Check that the backend is running on the expected port and CORS is properly configured
-3. **API errors**: Verify your AI provider API keys are valid and have sufficient credits
-4. **Model switching fails**: Ensure the selected model is available and properly configured in your environment
-5. **Missing models in dropdown**: Check that the models are properly defined in `tools.yaml` and corresponding API keys are set

-### Getting Help

-If you encounter any issues, please check the console logs (both browser and terminal) for detailed error messages and create an issue in the repository with the relevant error information.

-## 🆕 Recent Updates

--   Added support for multiple AI model providers
--   Implemented dynamic model switching during conversations
--   Enhanced UI with model selection dropdown
--   Improved error handling for different AI providers
--   Added model performance and cost information display